Rightpoint/BonMot/README.md

 <img width=275 height=25 src="readme-images/arbitrary-tag-styling.png" />

 **Note:** Tag styles do not support nested or interleaved tags.
-The first tag matched will be applied, any additional tags between the start end end will be ignored.
+The first tag matched will be applied; any additional tags between the start and end will be ignored.

 ## Contributing